alex-piccione/learning.Docker/README.md

 #### Consume images from ECR
 In docker compose file I have:
 ``image: image: *********.dkr.ecr.eu-central-1.amazonaws.com/test-api-service:latest``
-In order to have this command working the use has to be authenticated and have permisison to pull image from ECR.
+In order to have this command working, the user has to be authenticated and have permission to pull image from ECR.

 To authenticate this is the AWS CLI command ``aws login``.
 To run this command the AWS CLI must be installed.